Recommendations

 The Photographers' Gallery

-London's largest public gallery dedicated to the medium of photography is based in a five storey building in the centre of the capital.
-It was the first public gallery in the country to exhibit such international names as Robert Capa, Sebastião Salgado and Taryn Simon, as well as UK-based photographers such as Martin Parr, Zineb Sedira and Corinne Day.
-Since 1997, The Photographers' Gallery has supported photographic talent through the annual Deutsche Börse Photography Foundation Prize, a prestigious award given to the most groundbreaking contemporary artists and projects.
+London's largest public gallery dedicated to the medium of photography is based in a central five storey building.
+It was the first public gallery in the country to exhibit international names including Sebastião Salgado and Taryn Simon, as well as UK-based photographers such as Martin Parr, Zineb Sedira and Corinne Day.
+Since 1997, The Photographers' Gallery has supported groundbreaking contemporary photographic talent through the annual Deutsche Börse Photography Foundation Prize (currently on until 15 June) – and is host to regular temporary exhibitions such as a retrospective of one of the leading colour photographers of the 20th century in Peter Mitchell: Nothing Lasts Forever and Planetary Portals: I am in your dreams but you are not in mine, which examines archival photography and AI.

 04